Reusable Components.

-Define reusable field groups with defineComponent() in code or model them visually in the Schema Builder.
-Embed across collections, singles, or other components.
-Nest up to 3 levels deep.
+Define reusable field groups with defineComponent() or build them visually in the admin panel.
+Embed single or multiple instances across any collection or single.

 You can use a component as a single instance (one SEO block per page), as a repeatable list (multiple feature cards), or as a dynamic zone where editors choose from several component types to build flexible layouts.